stuiterveer/geocaching/README.md

 # Geocaching for Ubuntu Touch

 This is an unofficial fork of the original version from Evil Bunny.
-It seemed like the he abandoned the project.
+It seemed like he abandoned the project.

 So far I fixed the search and the date Problems.
 I included both pull requests that were open on the original project as well.